bedrocklinux/bedrocklinux-website/markdown/index.md

 Another news item will likely be put up once the Linux in the Ham Shack interview, episode 107, goes up.

-## {id="switch-osx"} Bedrock Switching to OSX (April Fools 2013)
-<small>2013-04-01</small>

-The April fools joke for 2013:

-The primary complaint about the Bedrock OS project throughout its history is that it is insufficiently user friend.
-To quote Jonathan Corbert of Linux Weekly News:

-> [Bedrock Linux] may be especially well suited for those users who have gotten
-> frustrated with the way distributions like Gentoo do everything for them.

-Clearly, this needs to be remedied.
-The Bedrock Linux developers feel very strong that if you're going to do something, you should do it right, and no Linux-based operation system has ever gotten the reputation for user-friendliness that OSX has.
-Switching to OSX is a necessity if the Bedrock OS is ever going to become truly user friendly.

-From a technical standpoint it seems quite doable.
-The crux of how Bedrock works under the hood - chroot() - is available on OSX as well.
-Apple OSX is UNIX.
-Moreover, work to make things like CUPS or webkit work on Bedrock will cleanly carry over.

-Really, there isn't any downside.
-This Linux thing was never going to catch on anyways.
-The upsides, though, are tremendous.
-Consider:

-- Rosetta - the PowerPC-x86 binary translator for OSX - is not supported on OSX as of 10.7 "Lion".
-What about those poor people who bought software like Diablo 2 for OSX in the PowerPC days?
-With Bedrock OSX, they can just use an older OSX release that supports Rosetta and play Diablo 2 on their shiny newer OSX!

-- The latest version of OSX, as of the time of writing, has some applications crash when a user enters "FILE:///" into a number of text objects, such as a Finder window's search box.
-Prior releases of OSX did not have this.
-You could simply use an older Finder release until this is fixed!

-- With Linux, the lack of standardization makes developing Bedrock OS a pain.
-  If some obscure distro does things in a way the Bedrock developers are not familiar, it might not work out of the box as a client.
-OSX, however, has a known number of releases.
-We just have to support those.
-Much easier.
-  Bedrock development will likely speed up greatly once the switch has occurred.

-However, converting the base project will take about one year.
-Expect Bedrock OSX to be available on April 1st, 2014.

 [See older news items](news.html)